 In January 2017, the FASB issued ASU 2017-01, Business Combinations (Topic 805), which specifies the definition of a business that affects many areas of accounting including acquisitions, disposals, goodwill, and consolidation.
-The Company does not believe the guidance will have a material impact on its consolidated financial statements.
+The Company does not believe the guidance will have a material impact on its consolidated financial statements and related disclosures.